Theoretically Motivated Data Augmentation and Regularization for Portfolio Construction: Experiments

 \textit{Results and discussion}.
 See Figure~\ref{fig:geometric brownian motion}.
 The proposed method is plotted in { blue}.
-The middle figure compares the proposed method with simple training with no data augmentation and training with weight decay.
-We see that the proposed method outperforms the baseline methods, suggesting that the proposed method has incorporated the correct prior knowledge of the problem.
 The right figure compares the proposed method with the other two baseline data augmentations we studied in this work.
-As the theory expects, the proposed method performs better.
-We also experiment with the Heston model in the \ref{app sec: heston model experiments}, and similar results are obtained.
+As the theory shows, the proposed method is optimal for this problem, achieving the optimal Sharpe ratio across a 600-step trading period.
+This directly confirms our theory.

-\subsubsection{S\&P 500 Prices}
+\subsection{S\&P 500 Prices}

-This section demonstrates the applicability of the proposed algorithm to real market data.
+This section demonstrates the relevance of the proposed algorithm to real market data.
 In particular, We use the data from S\&P500 from 2016 to 2020, with $1000$ days in total.
 We test on the $365$ stocks that existed on S\&P500 from $2000$ to $2020$.
 We use the first $800$ days as the training set and the last $200$ days for testing.
 The model and training setting is similar to the previous experiment.
-We treat each stock as a single dataset and compare on all of the $365$ stocks.
-Because the full result is too long, We report the Sharpe ratio per industrial sector (categorized according to GISC) and the average Sharpe ratio of all 365 datasets.
+We treat each stock as a single dataset and compare on all of the $365$ stocks (namely, the evaluation is performed independently on $365$ different datasets).
+Because the full result is too long, We report the average Sharpe ratio per industrial sector (categorized according to GISC) and the average Sharpe ratio of all 365 datasets.
 See Section~\ref{acc sec: exp detail} and \ref{acc sec: sp500 exp} for more detail.

 \textit{Results and discussion}.
 See Table~\ref{tab:sp500 results}.
 We see that, without data augmentation, the model works poorly due to its incapability of assessing the underlying risk.
 We also notice that weight decay does not improve the performance (if it is not deteriorating the performance).
 We hypothesize that this is because weight decay does not correctly capture the inductive bias that is required to deal with a financial series prediction task.
 Using any kind of data augmentation seems to improve upon not using data augmentation.
 Among these, the proposed method works the best, possibly due to its better capability of risk control.
 In this experiment, we did not allow for short selling; when short selling is allowed, the proposed method also works the best; see Section~\ref{acc sec: sp500 exp}.
 In Section~\ref{app sec: case study}, we also perform a case study to demonstrate the capability of the learned portfolio to avoid a market crash in 2020.
 We also compare with the Merton's portfolio \citep{merton1969lifetime}, which is the classical optimal stationary portfolio constructed from the training data; this method does not perform well either.
 This is because the market during the time $2019-2020$ is volatile and quite different from the previous years, and a stationary portfolio cannot capture the nuances in the change of the market condition.
 This shows that it is also important to leverage the flexibility and generalization property of the modern neural networks, along side the financial prior knowledge.